nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/LU_FIXTURES.md

 > You click the pen and say, "Ok, I'm ready, Carrie."
 >
 > "I was talking to my granddaughter the other day.
 She was telling me about role-playing games that aren't board games.
 I think it was called, Caves and Chimeras?
 Anyway, I'd like that to be one of the game type options on the website"
 > "Sure, no problem, Carrie!"
 You write down that you need to add more game types to the database.
 >
 > "Then, my other grandchild was talking to their friends about organizing a time to play an online game together.
 So I wondered if that sort of game would work for this as well?"
 >
 > After a quick pause, you can't think of any reason an online game wouldn't work, "That shouldn't be a problem to implement.
 So users will be able to create board games, role-playing games, and MMO games?"
 >
 > "That sounds wonderful!
-I can't wait to show my grandkids what I've been up to."
+I can't wait to show my grand kids what I've been up to."

 ## Learning Objectives